-- may occasionally appear when a metric tile is selected.
+- NO-DATA may occasionally appear when a metric tile is selected.
 This typically implies “Not Applicable.”
 For example a GSLB service name may not be applicable for the DNS proxy or a static entry.

 The DNS Records tab is unique to this kind of virtual service.

 DNS health monitors can be configured to monitor the health of DNS servers that are configured as DNS service pool members.

 Refer to the DNS Health Monitor article for more details.